onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

 Testing
 ^^^^^^^^^^

 .. req::
     :id: R-43958
-    :target: XNF
+    :target: VNF
     :keyword: MUST
-    :updated: casablanca

-    The xNF Package **MUST** include documentation describing the tests that were conducted by the xNF provider and the test results.
+    The VNF Package **MUST** include documentation describing the tests that were conducted by the VNF provider and the test results.

 .. req::
     :id: R-04298
-    :target: XNF
+    :target: VNF
     :keyword: MUST

-    The xNF provider **MUST** provide their testing scripts to support testing.
+    The VNF provider **MUST** provide their testing scripts to support testing.

 .. req::
     :id: R-58775
-    :target: XNF
+    :target: VNF
     :keyword: MUST

-    The xNF provider **MUST** provide software components that can be packaged with/near the xNF, if needed, to simulate any functions or systems that connect to the xNF system under test.
+    The VNF provider **MUST** provide software components that can be packaged with/near the VNF, if needed, to simulate any functions or systems that connect to the VNF system under test.
 This component is necessary only if the existing testing environment does not have the necessary simulators.